 Malcolm McClaren once said that ‘stealing is a glorious occupation – particularly in the art world.’
 That was the ethos behind Stand Up With Words, an event that we first ran for a 40-strong internal communications team at Lloyds Banking Group.

 The National Association of Pension Funds asked Quietroom to turn their fifty-minute information-packed presentation into a fifteen-minute film that would entertain people and get them thinking about their future.
 So we decided to create the world’s first comedy about pensions.
 It tells the story of a pensions expert who’s constantly undermined by the people around him (any similarity to persons living or dead is purely coincidental).
 It’s since been adopted by organisations as varied as HSBC and Belfast Harbour Authority.

 There are brands.
 There are super-brands.
 And then there’s this brand.
 You can imagine how cringingly gloatful we were when santaclaus global enterprises invited us to hew from our raw imagination their brand guidelines.
 Frankly, we wept.
 People liked it so much we ended up talking about it on national radio, and about 100,000 people saw it online.
-If you weren’t one of them, now’s your chance to see a bit of it on video.
-And you can read and download the whole thing here.
+You can read whole thing here.